splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Ensure that these variables are correctly configured to comply with your network policies.
 This setup allows the synthetic tests to communicate securely and efficiently in a controlled network environment.

 When using a private runner, it's important to correctly configure the proxy settings to avoid issues with browser-based tests.
-The following steps should be followed when setting up their environment:
+Follow these steps when setting up the environment of the private runners:

-#. :strong:`Ensure proper no_proxy setup`:
+#.
+Ensure proper no_proxy setup:

-   - When configuring ``no_proxy`` always include the following addresses:
+   When configuring ``no_proxy`` always include the following addresses:

      - ``127.0.0.1`` (for localhost communication)
      - ``localhost`` (for resolving local tests)

    These addresses ensure that internal services and tests run correctly without routing through a proxy, preventing potential failures.

-#. :strong:`Dockerfile defaults`:
+#.
+Understand Dockerfile defaults:

-   - By default, the private runner sets the ``no_proxy`` variable in the Dockerfile to include ``127.0.0.1``.
+   By default, the private runner sets the ``no_proxy`` variable in the Dockerfile to include ``127.0.0.1``.
 If you override ``no_proxy``, you must ensure that ``127.0.0.1`` and ``localhost`` are still present, or browser tests may fail.

 .. note::